bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

     * Pass the structured array and a formula to `ols`, fit the model, and extract the p-values and beta values for the stage from the results for each transcript.
 You should store these in lists.
 [This man page explains provides information on how to extract these values](https://www.statsmodels.org/dev/generated/statsmodels.regression.linear_model.RegressionResults.html#statsmodels.regression.linear_model.RegressionResults) and [this stackoverflow question provides an active example of extracting beta coefficients](https://stackoverflow.com/questions/47388258/how-to-extract-the-regression-coefficient-from-statsmodels-api).

 2. Generate a QQ plot from the p-values.
 We suggest using the [`qqplot` function from `statsmodels.api`](https://stackoverflow.com/questions/48009614/quantile-quantile-plot-using-python-statsmodels-api).
+Use the `dist` argument and `scipy.stats` to specify the distribution you want to compare to.
+By default, it compares to a normal distribution (`dist = scipy.stats.t`) -- is this what you want?

 3. Find a list of transcripts that exhibit differential expression by stage at a 10% false discovery rate.
 [We recommend using the `multipletests` function from `statsmodels.stats` for this.](https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.multipletests.html) Report this list.

 4. Repeat the analysis in substeps 1 and 3 above, controlling for sex as a covariate in the formula.
 You do not need to generate another QQ plot.

-  * Report the list of transcripts that exhibit differential expression by stage at a 10% false discovery rate while controlling for sex.
+5. Report the list of transcripts that exhibit differential expression by stage at a 10% false discovery rate while controlling for sex.

-5. Compare the lists--what is the percentage overlap with and without sex as a covariate?
+6. Compare the lists--what is the percentage overlap with and without sex as a covariate?
 We suggest defining the percentage of overlap as `((# overlapping transcripts) / (# transcripts differentially expressed by stage without sex covariate)) * 100`

-6. Generate a volcano plot of the differential expression (with sex as a covariate) results.
+7. Generate a volcano plot of the differential expression (with sex as a covariate) results.
 Use the betas on the x axis and -log10(p-value) on the y-axis.
 Color the significant points in a different color.

 ## Submission